RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 > closed
 > ```

-That's it for the first episode.
-Next I'll begin to explore using boxed function pointers to implement _Actors_.
+That's it for the first installment.
+Next time we'll begin to explore using boxed function pointers to implement something called _Actors_.

 ```c++
 int main(int, char *[])